What Are The Most Debated Biblical Characters In Scholarly Circles?

 Jesusโ€™ role in salvation is a central tenet of Christian theology.
 Scholars delve into various aspects of Jesusโ€™ life, teachings, and death to understand the theological foundations of salvation in Christian belief.
 The concepts of Jesus as the sacrificial lamb, the atonement for human sin, and the path to eternal life hold profound significance.
 The study of Jesusโ€™ salvific role encompasses theological, historical, and philosophical perspectives on the nature and efficacy of redemption.

-See alsoย Biblical Characters And Names: Relevant In Modern Times
+See alsoย How To Honor Biblical Characters In Religious Practices

 Mary Magdalene